Americans with Disabilities Act (ADA) Accommodations

 By statute, courts shall provide, based on expressed needs, auxiliary aids or services to interpret any proceeding for a person who is deaf or hard of hearing (Section 476.753, RSMo).
 This includes a person who is a party, juror, witness, spectator, or a juvenile whose parent, guardian or foster parent is deaf or hard of hearing if the juvenile is brought to any court proceeding.
 Qualified interpreters are only those licensed and certified in accordance with 5 CSR 100-200.170.
 Fees for such services are paid by the Office of State Courts Administrator (Section 476.760, RSMo).

-To request an accommodation for court programs, activities, or services, please contact the person indicated on the attached list: ADA Coordinators as of July 1, 2010.
+To request an accommodation for court programs, activities, or services, please contact the person indicated on the attached list: ADA Coordinators (December 2014).

-For questions or assistance regarding requirements of Title II of the ADA with regard to court proceedings, please call (573) 751-4377 or send an email to Access2Justice.
+For questions or assistance regarding requirements of Title II of the ADA with regard to court proceedings, please call (573) 751-4377 or send an e-mail to Access2Justice.
+The Access to Justice Program assists courts in providing full community access to programs in existing facilities and provides guidance in planning new construction and renovations.
+The program also provides guidance to the courts in providing auxiliary aids and services for persons requesting an accommodation for their disability.

-In accordance with the requirements of title II of the Americans with Disabilities Act of 1990 ("ADA"), the Missouri Office of State Courts Administrator will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.
+In accordance with the requirements of title II of the Americans with Disabilities Act of 1990 ("ADA"), the Missouri judiciary will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.
 (Notice under the Americans with Disabilities Act)

 Links to other sites: